 As a disruptive technology, Blockchain is unique in the extent to which it has triggered innovation activity across the globe with an explicit moral, ethical, and responsible intent.
 We call this Blockchain for Good (B4G).
 The section Blockchain for Good will explore this phenomenon and will become the trusted global forum for researchers, practitioners, designers, developers, and policy makers to come together to explore and debate the philosophical, practical, political, theoretical, social, and environmental implications of this exciting technology.
 We welcome a broad range of submissions: conceptual, theoretical, and empirical, ranging from academic research to insights from practice.
 We particularly welcome articles that contribute to understanding the development and implementation of B4G, including innovation frameworks, methods of evaluation, scalability, and adoption, as well as its impact on commons management and the politics of power.
 Further, we encourage methodological papers relating to the practicalities and ethics of research in B4G as well as its pedagogy.
 The section will profile a series of case studies on practical implementation of B4G and will include an emerging markets section.
 Policy papers on economic and financial models, governance, futurism, compliance, and measurement of impact are also invited.

-Blockchain for Good welcomes submissions of the following article types: Book Review, Community Case Study, Correction, Data Report, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge and Technology and Code.
+Blockchain for Good welcomes submissions of the following article types: Community Case Study, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review and Technology and Code.

 All manuscripts must be submitted directly to the section Blockchain for Good, where they are peer-reviewed by the Associate and Review Editors of the specialty section.